vdenberg/tutorials/README.md

-# Tutorials

-This is a series of straight-forward machine learning and nlp tutorials covering the following topics:

-- Regression
+# Regression Tutorial

-- Clustering
-- Decision Trees
-- SVMs
-- Text preprocessing
+Straight-forward statistical machine learning tutorial on the topic of simple and multiple regression.